narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/SEPARATE_PROJECT_SOLUTION.md

 ```

 **Result:**
-- Service account can run BigQuery jobs in messaging-bq-dedicated project
+- Service account can run BigQuery jobs in messaging-hub-bq-dedicated project
-- Jobs billed to messaging-bq-dedicated
+- Jobs billed to messaging-hub-bq-dedicated
 - Uses messaging-dedicated reservation
 - **No new credentials needed!**